readmeio/rdme/README.md

 #### Validating an API Definition

-You can also perform a local validation of your API definition without uploading it to ReadMe, which can be useful when constructing or editing your API definition.
+You can also perform a local validation of your API definition (no ReadMe account required!), which can be useful when constructing or editing your API definition.

 ```sh
 rdme openapi:validate [path-to-file.json]